-There are several domestic violence counseling, support and shelter programs available in Pennsylvania to victims who seek refuge from an abusive relationship.
-For more information, call the toll-free numbers or visit the Web sites listed in this brochure.
+There are several domestic violence counseling, support, and shelter programs available in Pennsylvania for victims who seek refuge from an abusive relationship.
+For more information, call the toll-free numbers listed below or visit the websites listed in this brochure.

-Victims also have the right to take legal action to prevent abuse from happening by going to court and filing a protection from abuse order (PFA).
+Victims also have the right to take legal action to prevent abuse from happening by going to court and filing a Protection From Abuse Order (PFA).
 This directs the abuser to stop the abuse and provides for the arrest of the abuser when the order is not followed.
-A final Protection from Abuse order in Pennsylvania lasts up to 3 years, and under certain circumstances, can be extended.
+A final Protection From Abuse Order in Pennsylvania lasts up to three years, and under certain circumstances, can be extended.
 Another legal remedy is to file criminal charges against an abuser.